heartcombo/simple_form/README.md

 which is an HTML 5 feature.
 We believe most of the newest browsers are handling this attribute fine, and if they aren't, any plugin you use would take of using the placeholder attribute to do it.
-However, you can disable it if you want, by removing the placeholder component from the components list in SimpleForm configuration file.
+However, you can disable it if you want, by removing the placeholder component from the components list in **SimpleForm** configuration file.

 ## Configuration

-SimpleForm has several configuration values.
-You can read and change them in the initializer created by SimpleForm, so if you haven't executed the command below yet, please do:
+**SimpleForm** has several configuration values.
+You can read and change them in the initializer created by **SimpleForm**, so if you haven't executed the command below yet, please do:

   `rails generate simple_form:install`